keboola/connection-docs/templates/marketing-platforms/marketing-platforms.md

 {: .image-popup}
 ![Bing Ads Data Source](/templates/marketing-platforms/bing-ads-data-source.png)

 First, authorize your Google account.
-To configure this source component, you must also have a Microsoft account where you find the [Developer Token]](https://learn.microsoft.com/en-us/) (Developer Account).
+To configure this source component, you must also have a Microsoft account, where you can find the [Developer Token]](https://learn.microsoft.com/en-us/) (Developer Account).

 The Account ID (aid) and Customer ID (cid) can be found in the URL of your campaign `https://ui.ads.microsoft.com/campaign/vnext/campaigns?aid=XXXXXXXXX&cid=XXXXXXXXX&uid=XXXXXXXXX`.